 In the ideological world we inhabit, contesting interests and parties use "public" and "private" not only to describe but also to celebrate and condemn.
 Any serious inquiry into the meaning of privatization must begin, therefore, by unloading the complex freight that the public-private distinction carries.
 In this section I analyze, first, the general uses of the public-private distinction and, second, the recent political application of the concept of privatization.

 The terms public and private are fundamental to the language of our law, politics, and social life, but they are the source of continual frustration.
 Many things seem to be public and private at the same time in varying degrees or in different ways.
 As a result, we quarrel endlessly about whether some act or institution is really one or the other.
 We qualify the categories: This group is quasi-public, that one is semi-private.
 In desperation some theorists announce that the distinction is outdated or so ideologically loaded that it ought to be discarded, or that it is a distinction without a difference.
-Yet the terms can hardly be banished nor ought they.2 To speak intelligently about modern societies and politics without using the words public and private would be as great an achievement as writing a novel with the word "the."
+Yet the terms can hardly be banished nor ought they.2 To speak intelligently about modern societies and politics without using the words public and private would be as great an achievement as writing a novel without the word "the."
 However, neither is necessarily the sort of achievement that other theorists or novelists would care to imitate.